cheynepierce/SalesforceStyleGuide/README.md

 Sandboxes should be named in a way that accurately describes their purpose.
 For example, a sandbox that is used for development purposes could be called "dev" and a sandbox made for training purposes could be called "training".

+When developing in a sandbox, always use a deployment tool, such as change sets or the metadata API, to move the changes to production, in order to ensure that the customizations are consistent between environments.
+There is nothing worse than deploying code to production and trying to debug issues that came up as a result of subtle differences between field definitions.